-Commercial life, casualty, and maritime insurance had long existed.
+By the 1930s, Commercial life, casualty, and maritime insurance had long existed.
+Think of Lloyd's of London, established in the 1680s to provide maritime insurance.
 However, health was regarded as uninsurable because hazards had to be both definite and measurable.
 Health was neither.
 The problem with offering a policy that paid when one was sick was that everyone had an incentive to declare herself sick once she had coverage.
 When the hospital service plans became popular, the commercial insurers found a way to resolve the problem.
-They didn't offer health insurance; they offered hospitalization coverage.
+They did not offer health insurance; they offered hospitalization coverage.
 An admission to a hospital was a definite event, determined by a physician.
-In 1934 commercial carriers began offering hospital coverage.
+In 1934, commercial carriers began offering hospital coverage.
 Initially, they did not provide physician coverage, but they did offer surgical coverage, beginning in 1938, because surgeries were definite events.
 Both types of plans provided indemnity coverage.
-This made the loss in a covered event measurable, based on the schedule of agreed payments per event.
+This approach made the loss in a covered event measurable, based on the schedule of agreed payments per event.
 The indemnity coverage also avoided provider concerns that the insurer would contract directly with selected hospitals and physicians.